joelstrouts/blog/_posts/2019-07-10-Working-in-Hong-Kong-Part-2.md

   b2-.-d2(not so difficult?)
 ```

-I have talked to Professor Wang and he agrees that this is a natural way of dividing up the problem, and that first I should focus on the second part, initially allowing the feature identification to be an interactive user-driven process.
+I have talked to Professor Wang and he agrees that this is a natural way of dividing up the problem, and that it would be wise to begin with that second sub-problem.
+To begin with the feature identification process can be performed by the user of the program interactively.

 ### Practical Level